 - When did you first begin noticing your feelings of anxiety?

-- Does anything in particular seem to trigger your feelings of anxiety or make them worse?
+- Does anything in particular seem to trigger your anxiety or make it worse?

 - What, if anything, seems to improve your feelings of anxiety?